chromy/tenx-manual/src/config-project.md

 # Project

-Configures the project - that is, which files are included for editing.
+Configures the project - that is, the location of our file tree, and which files are included for editing.

 <table>
 <thead>